Acorn Electron: Communications and networking

 To support connectivity, Acorn announced a Plus 2 network interface with availability scheduled for early 1985, together with a RS423 cartridge for the Plus 1.
 Neither of these products were delivered as announced.

 Acorn Plus 2

 The Acorn Plus 2 interface was due to provide Econet capability.
 This interface did not make it to market.
 However, an Econet interface was produced by Barson Computers in Australia and possibly other individuals and businesses.

 Acorn Plus 4

 The Acorn Plus 4 interface was due to provide a modem communications capability.

 Andyk RS423 cartridge

 Andyk announced an RS423 cartridge for the Plus 1 providing a serial port, alongside other products, in late 1985.
 It was priced at £34.99.

 Pace Tellstar/Nightingale

-Originally reported in mid-1985 as a collaboration between Acorn and Pace Micro Technology, but launched in early 1986, Pace offered a communications product consisting of a RS423 cartridge, bundled with a Nightingale modem and Tellstar communications software, offered at a discounted price of £145.
+Originally reported in mid-1985 as a collaboration between Acorn and Pace Micro Technology, but launched in early 1986, Pace offered a communications product consisting of a RS423 cartridge, bundled with a Nightingale modem and Tellstar communications software, retailing at around £161 but discounted to £145.
+The substantially reduced price of the Electron itself created an opportunity that Pace was "exploiting nicely" with its telecommunications bundle, described by one commentator as "a marvellous opportunity to get a cheap Prestel set in addition to your normal computer".